Alejandro-FA/UPF-Deep_Learning/P3/report.md

 ## Fine-tuning the last FC layer

-Our first attempt was to fine tune only the last fully connected layer, modifying its output size to 2 so that only 0s and 9s were classified.
+Our first attempt was to fine-tune only the last fully connected layer.
+We modified the output size to **2** so that only two classe (0s and 9s) were predicted.
 During the fine tuning we increased the **number of epochs to 20** but we kept all the previously mentioned parameters.
-Since we got only 200 training samples we considered that increasing the number of epochs would benefit the model.
+Since we got only 200 training samples we considered that increasing the number of epochs would benefit the model performance.

 The results were pretty good since we got a 94.4 % of accuracy on the test dataset of 0s and 9s.
+After the good results of fine-tuning only the last layer, we fine-tuned some of the convolutional ones in addition to this one.

 ## Fine-tuning more than one layer

-After the good results of fine-tuning only the last layer, we thought of keeping that fine-tuning too apart from doing it with more layers.
+We started fine-tuning from the output layers of our model to the input ones.
+After trying with different selection of layers we did not get better results than in the previous part.
+Since we were fine-tuning more than one layer we slightly increased the number of epochs to **25**.
+The maximum accuracy we reached was 93.10 %.

-We tried to fine-tune a different amount of layers of the model, but the more layers we fine-tuned the worse the performance was.
+When we were trying different combinations of layers we realized that the more layers we fine-tuned the worse the performance was.
 We considered that our actual model was already doing a good task at creating embeddings of the input images.
 The low-level features were captured good enough, that was the reason why our model performed so well by only finetuning the last fully connected layer.

-We started finetuning from the output layers of our model to the input ones.
-After trying with different selection of layers we did not get better results than by just fine-tuning the last fully connected layer.
-The maximum accuracy we reached was 93.10 %.
+In conclusion, if our model had more fully connected layers that captured the high level features of the images, we could have fine-tuned them and the performance could have slightly increased.
+On the other hand, we have observed that fine-tuning the convolutional layers does not improve the accuracy at all.